 The Investment Manager consists of three principals: Pedro Gonzalez de Cosio, Pablo Legorreta and Martin Friedman.
 In addition, the Investment Manager may draw on the expertise of certain employees of its affiliate, RP Management LLC.
-For these purposes, the Investment Manager and RP Management LLC entered into a Shared Services Agreement on 30 November 2016, whereby RP Management LLC provides the services of its research, legal and compliance, and finance teams to the Investment Manager.
+For these purposes, the Investment Manager and RP Management LLC entered into a Shared Services Agreement as of 1 January 2016, whereby RP Management LLC provides the services of its research, legal and compliance, and finance teams to the Investment Manager.